BitJam/live-usb-maker/README.md

 --------
 This program started out as proof-of-concept for passing along instructions for creating ext4 LiveUSBs with a small fat32 partition for UEFI booting.
-In a nutshell: copy the efi/ and boot/ directories to the fat32 partition and then record UUIDs so the two partitons know about each other.
+In a nutshell: copy the `efi/` and `boot/` directories to the fat32 partition and then record UUIDs so the two partitons know about each other.

-Legacy booting is done via the ext4 partition so it has the "boot" flag set.
-UEFI booting is done via the fat32 partition so it has the "esp" flag set.
-The fat32 partition only needs the contents of the boot/ directory and the efi/ (or EFI/) directory.
+Legacy booting is done via the ext4 partition so it has the `boot` flag set.
+UEFI booting is done via the fat32 partition so it has the `esp` flag set.
+The fat32 partition only needs the contents of the `boot/` directory and the `efi/` (or `EFI/`) directory.
 Some of the contents of boot/ is not needed but this only wastes a few Meg at most.